Nikkei falls but 25-day average support holds

 In a possible sign of rising expectations that trade will stay range-bound until the year-end holiday period, implied volatilities on the Nikkei dropped, with one-month volatility on put options falling this week to the lowest level since early August.

-Olympus shares rose 5.6 percent to 1,373 yen after media reported that auditors are set to approve with qualification financial statements for the past five years, bolstering chances of the company remaining listed.
+Olympus shares rose 6.5 percent after media reported that auditors are set to approve with qualification financial statements for the past five years, bolstering chances of the company remaining listed.

+The scandal-hit maker of cameras and medical equipment must publish its second-quarter results by Wednesday in order to keep its stock market listing.

 Pharmaceutical shares also bucked the overall downtrend with the Tokyo Stock Exchange's pharmaceutical subindex flat.

-Mochida Pharmaceutical jumped 2.8 percent to 875 yen after U.S. pharmaceuticals giant Merck & Co bought exclusive rights to develop and sell Mochida's experimental drug for diabetes.
+Mochida Pharmaceutical jumped 3.3 percent after U.S. pharmaceuticals giant Merck & Co bought exclusive rights to develop and sell Mochida's experimental drug for diabetes.

-Takeda Pharmaceutical gained 1.7 percent to 3,285 yen on positive research results on its drug to treat myeloma.
-(Additional reporting by Hideyuki Sano; Editing by Joseph Radford)
+Takeda Pharmaceutical gained 0.8 percent on positive research results on its drug to treat myeloma.
+(Additional reporting by Mari Saito; Editing by Michael Watson)

 * U.S. Senator Heidi Heitkamp says Dakota Access approval brings 'certainty and clarity' to pipeline fight